-As of December 31, 2018, we had 91 contracts with Medicaid, Medicare Advantage, and private payors.
+As of December 31, 2019, we had 91 contracts with Medicaid, Medicare Advantage, government and private payors.
 These contracts qualify us as an in-network provider for these payors.
-As a result, patients can rent or purchase our systems at the same patient obligation as other innetwork oxygen suppliers.
-Based on our patient population, we believe approximately 40% of all oxygen therapy patients are covered by Medicare Advantage and other private payors.
+As a result, patients can rent or purchase our systems at the same patient obligation as other in-network oxygen suppliers.
+Based on our patient population, we believe at least 44% of all oxygen therapy patients are covered by Medicare Advantage, government, and other private payors.
 Private payors typically provide reimbursement at a rate similar to Medicare allowables for in-network plans.
 We anticipate that private payor reimbursement levels will generally be reset in accordance with Medicare payment amounts.

-We cannot predict the full extent to which reimbursement for our products will be affected by competitive bidding, the 2019 federal budget or future federal budgets, or by initiatives to reduce costs for private payors.
 We believe that we are well positioned to respond to the changing reimbursement environment because our product offerings are innovative, patient-focused and cost-effective.
-We have historically been able to reduce our costs through scalable manufacturing, better sourcing, continuous innovation, and reliability improvements, as well as innovations that reduce our product service costs by minimizing exchanges, such as user replaceable batteries.
-As a result of design changes, supplier negotiations, bringing manufacturing and assembly largely in-house and our commitment to driving efficient manufacturing processes, we have reduced our overall system cost 58% from 2009 to 2018.
+We have historically been able to reduce our costs through scalable manufacturing, better sourcing, continuous innovation, and reliability improvements, as well as innovations that reduce our product service costs by minimizing exchanges.
+As a result of design changes, supplier negotiations, bringing manufacturing and assembly largely in-house and our commitment to driving efficient manufacturing processes, we have reduced our overallPOC system cost by approximately 59% from 2009 to 2019.
 We intend to continue to seek ways to reduce our cost of revenue through manufacturing and design improvements.